carlacz/MBRT/OpenSesame-online/README.md

 The script will generate `data.rdata`, which contains two dataframes: `data_long_tbl` (trial-level data) and `data_wide` (demographics).

 > **Note:** This script relies on the standard experiment structure.
-If modifications were made beyond the configurable [Experiment Settings](# EXPERIMENT-SETTINGS), the code may need adaptation.
+If modifications were made beyond the configurable [Experiment Settings](#EXPERIMENT-SETTINGS-(parameters-to-choose)), the code may need adaptation.
 Additionally, raw data should always be inspected and cleaned of outliers or errors prior to statistical analysis.

 ### Variable Documentation